cloudfoundry/docs-bosh/content/cck.md

    how critical `post-start` scripts are)
  * `reboot_vm` - reboot the VM
  * `delete_vm` - delete the VM
  * `delete_vm_reference` - remove the VM reference that Director has (this could cause IaaS resources to be abandoned)
  * `delete_disk` - delete the disk
  * `delete_disk_reference` - remove the disk reference that Director has (this could cause IaaS resources to be abandoned)
  * `activate_disk` - mark the disk as active
  * `reattach_disk` - reattach persistent disk to the VM and mount it at its usual location `/var/vcap/store`
  * `reattach_disk_and_reboot`- reattach the persistent disk to the VM and reboot it so that Agent can safely mount persistent disk before starting any release job processes. cck will not wait until VM reboots and restarts all release job processes

-!!! warning
+!!!
+Warning
     Consider using `cck` interactively because the selected resolution will be applied to all problems that are found.
 Specifying `--resolution` can be risky if new, unexpected problems occur while you run the command and selected resolution may no longer be appropriate.